MDzimah/UCM-Software-Engineering-II/README.md

 - **Factura** and **Cliente**: Include Class Diagrams, Sequence Diagrams, and Activity Diagrams across all three layers.
 - Class diagrams are also provided for the **Factory** classes in the Presentation, Business, and Integration layers, showing how object creation and dependencies are managed.

-All UML diagrams are located in `uml/subsystems/`.
-The top-level `uml-diagrams/` folder remains empty intentionally.
+All UML diagrams are located in the `Diagramas_UML/` folder, inside the `IS2_GestionTeatro/` directory.

 ## Technologies
 - **Java 11+**